Common reasons for medical device recalls

 Industry manufacturers were under mounting pressure to:

-- cope with low personnel numbers due to unprecedented reductions in available GMP-trained employees
+• cope with low personnel numbers due to unprecedented reductions in available medical device industry-trained employees

 When stock is low during a public health crisis such as a pandemic, Regulatory Authorities evaluate the risk of supply shortages and detrimental public health outcomes when advising a company on recalls.
-That noted, medical devices entering healthcare markets must be suitable and safe to use.
+That stated, medical device products entering healthcare markets must be suitable, effective, and safe to use.

 Medical device shortages during the pandemic (examples)